const query<std::string> titles_playing_nearby =

-Here we take a query (local_screens
+Here we take a query (local_screens)

-and call one of its methods (jump()
+and call one of its methods (jump()), to produce another query; then call

 one of its methods to produce another query; and one

-of its methods to produce the query titles_playing_nearby
+of its methods to produce the query titles_playing_nearby.

 It is tempting to read such code as a pipeline, i.e. an instruction to perform the following tasks, either sequentially or in parallel: